9 Functional Nutrition Tips for Fueling your Functional Fitness

-CrossFit recognizes how critical nutrition is for performance, stating that they are a nutrition and exercise program.
-The belief of CrossFit founder, Greg Glassman is that by not addressing nutrition, “you are essentially rowing with one oar in the water”.
-He explains the nutrition recommendations as: “eat meats and vegetables, nuts and seeds, some fruit, little starch and no sugar.
+Crossfit recognizes how critical nutrition is for performance.
+That is exactly why coaches at your local box make recommendations that are usually consistent with a paleo diet.
+Crossfit founder, Greg Glassman explains the recommendations as: “eat meats and vegetables, nuts and seeds, some fruit, little starch and no sugar.
 Keep intake to levels that will support exercise but not body fat.”
-CrossFit’s approach to nutrition is to follow a Zone Diet prescription for four weeks that is customizable for paleo, vegetarian, and other dietary patterns.
-After the four weeks they encourage self-experimentation.

-A key part of their message is the importance of self-experimentation and figuring out what works best for your body.
-Some may benefit from a paleo diet while others may experience more benefit from a higher, more moderate intake of complex carbohydrates for the high level of physical intensity, others may benefit from eating more beans and lentils and less meat, and some may require additional sources of gluten-free grains like quinoa, brown rice, and amaranth to feel satisfied and keep weight on.
+While this approach will benefit many due to the reduction of processed foods and refined sugars, it’s so key to remember that nutrition isn’t one size fits all.
+Others may experience more benefit from a higher, more moderate intake of complex carbohydrates for the high level of physical intensity, others may benefit from eating more beans and lentils and less meat, and some may require additional sources of gluten-free grains like quinoa, brown rice, and amaranth to feel satisfied and keep weight on.
 This is where personalization is key.

 Decrease Inflammation & Increase Recovery with Personalized Nutrition